tewebsolutions/roi-test-node/README.md

 ####Registration

 - All user registrations must confirm their activation email before they can login.
-- Every time a person attempts to login, a new activation email is sent to the email address.
+- Every time an inactive account attempts to login, a new activation email is sent to the email address.
-- If a person activates his account, all email tokens become invalidated.
+- If a user activates his account, all email tokens become invalidated.

-Users who come through social networks do not need to confirm their email addresses.
-(The social network has already done this).
+Users who login through social networks do not need to confirm their email addresses, the social network has already done this for us.

 ####Password Reset

 - If a user loses their password, they can have a password reset link sent to their email.
 (24 hour expiration)
 - If a user clicks on a password reset link, they will become authenticated and be given the opportunity to set their new password.
 - Whenever a user sets his/her password, all email tokens become invalidated.

 ###Social Networks